quintype/malibu/tutorial/deploying-with-black-knight.md

 ---
-title: Deploying With Black Knight
+title: Black Night
+parent: Deployment and Release management
-parent: Malibu Tutorial
+grand_parent: Malibu Tutorial
-nav_order: 03
+nav_order: 02
 ---
 # {{page.title}}

-*This tutorial was contributed by [Sanjeev Kumar G](https://twitter.com/sanju296)*
+*This tutorial was contributed by [Tejas Dinkar](https://twitter.com/tdinkar),  [Sanjeev Kumar G](https://twitter.com/sanju296) and [Deo Kumar](https://www.linkedin.com/in/deo-kumar)*

 Now that we've learned how to create a new page, let's deploy our changes to a staging environment to understand how Quintype's deployment architecture works.